 in America since the 17th century….

-For all her lineage, Annie had an unstable and traumatic childhood.
-Her father Robert was profligate, a philanderer and regularly absent.
-In 1875, having squandered the family’s resources on Wall Street, he fled New York just ahead of his creditors, relocating his family in Green Bay, Wisconsin.
-Annie’s mother was early on given to depression and drug addiction; she died in 1880.
-Two years earlier she had attempted suicide, only to have eleven-year old Annie intervene.
-About that time Annie developed a sibling rivalry with her older sister Maud.
-This later put them on opposite sides of many of the issues of their day, most famously women’s suffrage, which Maud actively campaigned for and Annie actively campaigned against, even as each sought to establish herself as a writer.
-For two years she and her brother Harry were in the care of her maternal grandparents.
+For two years Annie and her brother Harry lived with maternal grandparents.
 “I remember only,” she later recalled, “that Harry and I never felt at home.
 We were conscious in some way that Papa had made a failure of his life and that Grandpa felt … that he had to look after his daughter’s children.”
-The sharpest memory she had of those days, recalled a half century later, was of her grandfather complaining, “There’s that child again!”
-In 1882 “a small, inexpensive flat was found for us on Third Avenue”.
-It was there that Annie, whose schooling to that point was virtually nonexistent, became an inveterate reader.
+The sharpest memory she had of those days, recalled a half century later, was of her grandfather complaining about her, “There’s that child again!”
+In 1882 a small, inexpensive apartment was found for them on Third Avenue, and it was there that Annie, whose schooling to that point was virtually nonexistent, became an inveterate reader.

 Annie’s father returned to New York City and Wall Street in 1882.
-He managed to come up with the funds to send Annie’s older brother Robert to Columbia, but showed little interest in Annie’s education.
-As for any thought of her attending college, he was opposed.
-One reason he gave was that going to college would make her unfit for marriage.
-That Annie just short of 20 and during her only semester attending Columbia’s Collegiate Course for Women proceeded to meet and marry a cousin fifteen years her senior after “a courtship of less than a fortnight,” allows the inference that she did so in some measure to prove Papa wrong.
+He managed to come up with the funds to send Annie’s older brother Robert to Columbia, but showed no interest in Annie’s education.
+He specifically objected to her going off to college, arguing that doing so would make her unfit for marriage.
+That Annie not quite 20 during her only semester in Columbia’s Collegiate Course for Women proceeded to meet and marry a cousin fifteen years her senior after “a courtship of less than a fortnight,” allows the inference she did so in some measure to prove Papa wrong.

-Marriage to Alfred Meyer, a respected physician and medical researcher, provided Annie’s subsequent life with previously absent security and wellbeing.
-But no measure of domestic harmony eliminated her acute sensitivity to social affronts, real or imagined, especially if she suspected they had an anti-Semitic dimension.
-She was equally alert to any description of Barnard during her 62 years of service as a trustee that slighted her role in its founding.
+Marriage to Alfred Meyer, a respected physician and medical researcher, provided Annie’s subsequent life with previously absent security and companionship.
+But no measure of domestic harmony eliminated her acute sensitivity to social affronts, real or imagined, especially if she suspected an anti-Semitic dimension to them.
+She was equally alert to any account of Barnard during her 62 years as a trustee that slighted her role in its founding.

-Meyer shares credit for the idea of founding a college for women in New York City with Melvil Dewey, who came to New York from Wellesley College in 1883 as director of Columbia’s new library.
-They met when the teenage Annie, a regular user of the library (her brother Robert was an alumnus), asked Dewey to suggest a regimen of reading to compensate for her spotty schooling.
-Once enrolled in the Collegiate Course, she found Dewey receptive to her complaints .
-He had his own problems with Columbia, especially trustee opposition to a school of library science, which if established was certain to attract women in numbers.
-For their part, the trustees viewed the soon-to-be-gone young librarian and his Wellesley-trained wife much as they viewed their aged president and his wife: co-conspirators in a feminist plot to hand over Columbia to the women “of the Boston type.”
+Meyer, in Barnard Beginnings, shared credit for the idea of founding a college for women in New York City with Melvil Dewey, who came to New York in 1883 from Wellesley College as director of Columbia’s new library.
+They met when the teenage Annie, a regular user of the library (to which she had access as sister of an alumnus), asked Dewey for a reading regimen to compensate for her spotty schooling.
+After enrolling in the Collegiate Course, she found Dewey receptive to her complaints.
+He had his own problems with Columbia, especially trustee opposition to his plan for a school of library science, which would have been certain to attract women.
+For their part, the trustees viewed the soon-to-be-gone young librarian and his Wellesley-trained wife much as they viewed their aged president and wife: co-conspirators in a feminist plot to hand over Columbia to the “women of the Boston type.”

-As she tells the story, Annie informed Dewey in early 1887 that she had withdrawn from the Collegiate Course and despaired of the prospects for New York women like herself to secure a proper college education.
-Dewey was more hopeful : “Of course there should be a college for women in New York; there must be!
+As she recounts the story, Annie informed Dewey in early 1887 that she had withdrawn from the Collegiate Course and despaired of the prospects for New York women like herself to secure a proper college education.
+Dewey was more hopeful: “Of course there should be a college for women in New York; there must be!
 We must obtain one!”
-“To all of this I whole heartedly agreed,” Annie responded.
+“To all of this I wholeheartedly agreed,” Annie responded.
 “But what was to be done about it?
 What could I do about it?”
-To which she answered her own questions: “Why, start a college for women myself.
+To which she answered: “Why, start a college for women myself.
 That was all.”
 Dewey soon thereafter decamped from Columbia, he and his library school idea dispatched to Albany in 1888, to the relief of Columbia’s trustees.
-But for the newly married 20-year-old Annie Nathan Meyer, in their discussions she had found the great sustaining cause of her life.
+But for the newly wed 20-year-old Annie Nathan Meyer, their discussions led directly to the great sustaining cause of her life.

 - Getting To Yes

-“Lesson” II: Contra Frederick A. P. Barnard – do not insist upon coeducation as the only acceptable way of achieving women’s access to higher education.
+II: Contra Frederick A. P. Barnard – do not insist on coeducation as the only acceptable way of achieving women’s access to higher education.

-Meyer on the Meyer strategy: “I had the shrewd theory that to put any radical idea across,” she explained seven decades later in her autobiography, It’s Been Fun. ”It must be done in the most conservative manner possible.”
+Meyer on her strategy: “I had the shrewd theory that to put any radical idea across,” she explained seven decades later in her autobiography, It’s Been Fun. ”It must be done in the most conservative manner possible.”

-Meyer began by learning all she could about women’s colleges by seeking out those with relevant experience.
-These included Arthur Gilman, the prime mover behind the Harvard “Annex,” who advised her against starting a college in the absence of a major benefactor.
-Closer to home, she picked the brains of Thomas Hunter, the president of the Female Normal and High School, and the headmistresses of several New York private girls’ schools, including Ella Weed, the headmistress of Miss Annie Brown’s School, about whom more below.
-She also met with President Barnard, privately so as not to become identified with his single-minded commitment to coeducation.
+Meyer began learning all she could about women’s colleges by seeking out those with relevant experience, including Arthur Gilman, the prime mover behind the Harvard “Annex.”
+He advised her against starting a college in the absence of a major benefactor.
+Closer to home, she picked the brains of Thomas Hunter, the president of the Female Normal and High School, plus the heads of several New York private girls’ schools, including Ella Weed, the headmistress of Miss Annie Brown’s School, about whom more later.
+She also met with President Barnard, but privately, to avoid being identified with his single-minded commitment to coeducation.
 Writing to Columbia President Nicholas Murray Butler more than two decades later, she explained her reasoning: “I never considered coeducation for a moment.
 And in that lay my strength with the trustees of the University.”

-On January 21, 1888, Meyer publicly launched her campaign with a 4500-word letter published in The Nation , “The Higher Education for Women in New York”.
+On January 21, 1888, Meyer launched her campaign with a 4500-word letter published in The Nation under the title, “The Higher Education for Women in New York”.
 She began by identifying four already existing clienteles for a women’s college in New York City.
 The first were New York women currently attending colleges outside the City.
-If these, by her count, 67 girls were prepared “to leave their homes and encounter the discomfits of an independent life for the sake of pursuing a collegiate education,” she reasoned, were there not many more who would “attend college gladly , enthusiastically, were it not necessary to face the obstacle of leaving home?”
+If these, by her count, 67 girls were prepared “to leave their homes and encounter the discomfits of an independent life for the sake of pursuing a collegiate education,” she reasoned, would not even more likeminded young women “attend college gladly , enthusiastically, were it not necessary to face the obstacle of leaving home?”

-Her second prospects for a New York-based college for women were the 69 New York women currently enrolled in a correspondence course program, “for lack of better.”
-The third were the 28 women currently enrolled in what she dismissed as “an apology for a collegiate course for women held out by Columbia College.”
+Her second prospects were the 69 New York women currently enrolled, “for lack of better, ” in local correspondence programs.
+The third were the 28 women attending what she dismissed as “an apology for a collegiate course for women held out by Columbia College.”

-Already underway was the drafting of a memorial to the Columbia trustees seeking an annex arrangement.
-In the writing thereof, Meyer again acknowledged the role of Melvil Dewey, along with that of Mary Maples Dodge, then the editor of the popular children’s magazine, St. Nicholas.
-The selection of the 50 signatories, however, she reserved for herself.
-The target number followed on an exploratory visit with Columbia board chairman Hamilton Fish, arranged for her by her uncle Jonathan Nathan, a one-time political associate of the retired Republican statesman.
-Fish, who had supported Agnew’s 1883 resolution allowing for a separate collegiate course for women, urged her to seek quality over quantity in securing signatories and Annie took his advice to heart.
-Her signatories, she proudly recalled a half century on, included:
+Already underway was the drafting of a memorial to Columbia’s trustees seeking an annex arrangement.
+In the writing thereof, Meyer again acknowledged the role of Melvil Dewey, along with that of Mary Maples Dodge, editor of the popular children’s magazine, St. Nicholas.
+The selection of the memorial’s 50 signatories, however, she reserved for herself.
+The target number followed on an exploratory visit with Columbia board chairman Hamilton Fish, arranged by her uncle Jonathan Nathan, a one-time political associate of the retired Republican statesman.
+Fish, who had supported Agnew’s 1883 resolution allowing for a separate collegiate course for women, urged Meyer to seek quality over quantity in signatories and Annie took his advice to heart.
+Hers, she proudly recalled a half century on, included:

 thirteen ministers, four lawyers, an ex-Judge of the State Supreme Court , five doctors ,